vobyjs/oby/README.md

 const objSelected = obj.select ( obj => obj.foo.bar ); // => ObservableReadonly<boolean>

-// "emit" method for manually telling all observers to update themselves, useful for updating the current value efficiently by mutating it
+// "emit" method for manually telling all observers to update themselves, useful for updating the current value efficiently by mutating it, it's only available in writable Observables

 obj.emit ();